djaus2/EFBlazorBasics/README.md

 See the Entity Framework Core functionality on FetchData page.
 Demonstrates CRUD operations in the Helpers App context.
+There are three entities:
+- Activity
+- Helper
+- Round

+A Helper volunteers for an activity.
+An Activity has a Round and a nullable Helper (no Helper has volunteered).

+When the page is opened, a call is made to get the current entity lists.
+If the Activitys is empty, a call is made to generate the data.
+This is done via a Json string deserialization and saved to the database.
+Before that, if there are any threads still in the database then those records are deleted.
+Also the table Id seeds are zeroed.

+There are buttons on the page to delete items.

 Includes Cascade delete and other features.
 Note that deletion of a Round deletes any activity in that round ...
+Cascade Delete.
-Cascade Delete Whereas deletion of a Helper does not delete an activity that that Helper has volunteered for.
+Whereas deletion of a Helper does not delete an activity that that Helper has volunteered for.
 It nulls that entry in the activity.